 Time: 40 mins

-You can join the castle path from the lake.
+Once parked at Glenveagh National Park, you can join the castle path from the lake.
 It is mostly flat with a few inclines.
 The main advantages is a hot cup of tea at the tea room before returning back on the same path.
 If you can’t walk back take the Shuttle bus back to the car park.
 This is a mostly gravel path and is suitable for pushchairs and wheelchairs.
 It can get very busy during the summer months.

 Time: 30 mins